creamofthecraft/creamofthecraft.github.io/_posts/2015-04-04-cream-of-the-craft-originals-teddy-n-basket.md

 It was one of those days when I strolled with my husband, Ian, around Cebu to find inspirations for new designs.

-Would you believe that this basket with a cute bear on it is actually a pen holder?
+Would you believe that this basket with a cute bear on it is actually a **<i>pen holder</i>**?
 Yes.
 It is!
 It was stacked **at the bottom of the shelf** as if nobody ever noticed how cute they are.
 They looked so lonely there with other random items neglected by anyone who passes by the display.

 ###Imaginations sparked the moment I saw it.
 Can’t wait to go home and put our lovely Snowy Flowers in it.